iwilliams/hpsx-godot-starter/README.md

 ![Preview](/readme_images/preview.gif)

 ## Intro
 The purpose of this repository is to act as a staring point for Godot games looking to imitate PSX style graphics.
+I've set up some defaults and included a material to use on your models with some explanation below.
+Please feel free to open a PR if you have some other techniques or examples that might fit in with this starter pack!

 ## Window Settings